-- 2.3.1 The Leader may discharge any Executive function, or may arrange for any Executive function to be delegated to the Cabinet, an individual Cabinet Member, a Committee of the Cabinet, an Area Committee, a Ward Member or an Officer. - 2.3.2 Where the Cabinet is responsible for a Cabinet function, it may delegate further to a Committee of the Cabinet, an Officer or another body in accordance with joint working arrangements. - 2.3.3 Unless the Cabinet directs otherwise, a Committee of the Cabinet or Cabinet Member may delegate further to an Officer. - 2.3.4 Even where Executive functions have been delegated, that fact does not prevent the discharge of delegated functions by the person or body who delegated.
+- 2.3.1 The Leader may discharge any Executive function, or may arrange for any Executive function to be delegated to the Cabinet, an individual Cabinet Member, a Cabinet committee, an Area Committee, a Ward Member or an Officer. - 2.3.2 Where the Cabinet is responsible for an Executive function, it may delegate further to a Cabinet committee, an Officer or another body in accordance with joint working arrangements. - 2.3.3 Unless the Cabinet directs otherwise, a Cabinet committee or Cabinet Member may delegate further to an Officer. - 2.3.4 Even where Executive functions have been delegated, that fact does not prevent the discharge of delegated functions by the person or body who delegated.